-Academic Plan:
+3. Academic Plan:

+• Flexibility: As was done in the fall, our faculty are preparing to offer their courses in an interactive "live" remote mode where possible, even if they have chosen face-to-

-- Flexibility: Graduate and Professional programs will be offered online and on campus; please receive guidance from your program director. - Academic Calendars: - The Law School will keep the current academic calendar which begins on January 4, 2021 and includes a spring break. - Graduate Programs held on campus will follow the academic calendar found on Gonzaga's website. - Click here to access the online graduate program calendar. - (Please note: the academic calendars are subject to change/modification depending upon decisions made in the interests of student, faculty and staff health and welfare.) - Delivery Options: Flexibility and adaptability are the hallmarks of our approach.
+- face/in-person, or a hybrid teaching, approach.
+As such, it will be possible for students who wish to do so to pursue their studies remotely for Spring semester. - Academic Calendar: Undergraduate classes for spring semester will begin on Tuesday, January 19th and conclude on Friday, May 7th with Friday, May 7th as the last day of finals and/or final projects or other course-concluding activities.
+Check out the undergraduate academic calendar for additional semester details.
+(Please note: the academic calendar is subject to change/modification depending upon decisions made in the interests of student, faculty and staff health and welfare.) - Delivery Options: Flexibility and adaptability are the hallmarks of our approach.
 Some classes may be held using a hybrid approach, with classes in person on some days and remotely on others, and some classes will be online, using best practices for student engagement.
 Faculty are determining the modes for their courses and that information is available on ZagWeb.
-Nevertheless, it is possible that circumstances may change necessitating a change from inperson classes to remote delivery on an individual class basis or as to all in-person instruction - again depending on changed circumstances that may be a result of public health authorities' directives.
-We will work with any student who has issues or concerns with their schedule based on the chosen method for their courses.

-Health Monitoring & Disease Containment: We are committed to supporting you through this uncertain time:

-- NEW STUDENTS will be provided two masks by Student Services; online students will be mailed their masks.
-Off-Campus students can pick up their masks in the Center for Student Involvement. - On-Campus Students - All GU campus community members will continue to provide daily symptom self-screening information using the ZagCheck app (click here for download instructions).
-Note, online students do not need to complete this self-screening process. - Gonzaga University Health and Counseling Services (HCS) has COVID-19 testing available for those who may be exposed to COVID-19 or are experiencing symptoms. - A dedicated GU COVID-19 Coordinator and contact tracers work with the entire campus community to manage instances of positive or probable COVID-19 cases in the campus community, in collaboration with SRHD. - Signage to support physical distancing, travel paths, and cleaning/disinfecting is posted across campus and in residence halls. - GU works closely with Spokane's two major medical centers as well as a third hospital in the event a student needs emergency care.
+Nevertheless, it is possible that circumstances may change necessitating a change from in-person classes to remote delivery on an individual class basis or as to all in-person instruction again depending on changed circumstances that may be a result of public health authorities directives.
+We will work with any student who has issues or concerns with their schedule based on the chosen method for their courses. - 4.
+Health Monitoring & Disease Containment: We are committed to supporting you through this uncertain time: - NEW STUDENTS will be provided two masks when you check into your residence halls.
+Off-Campus students can pick up their masks in the Center for Student Involvement. - All GU campus community members will continue to provide daily symptom self-screening information using the ZagCheck app. - Gonzaga University Health and Counseling Services (HCS) has COVID-19 testing available for those who may be exposed to COVID-19 or experiencing symptoms. - A dedicated GU COVID-19 Coordinator and contact tracers work with the entire campus community to manage instances of positive or probable COVID-19 cases in the campus community, in collaboration with SRHD. - Signage to support physical distancing, travel paths, and cleaning/disinfecting is posted across campus and in residence halls. - Spaces for isolation (for those who test positive for COVID-19) and quarantine (for those who have been exposed to COVID-19) have been designated.
+In both cases, residence quarters will be comfortable and equipped such that students can continue coursework online.
+The COVID-19 Action Response Team (CART) supports students who are in isolation or quarantine to ensure their basic needs are met and offer access to health and mental health support. - GU works closely with Spokane's two major medical centers as well as a third hospital in the event a student needs emergency care.
 These are located within three miles of campus. - Ongoing education to promote prevention/containment of COVID-19 will be offered.